astronomer/docs/learn/airflow-snowpark.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
 - A Snowflake account.
 A [30-day free trial](https://signup.snowflake.com/) is available.
 You will need to have at least one database and one schema created to store the data and models used in this tutorial.

+- Optional.
+There are two optional parts of this tutorial that require additional Snowflake objects to be created.
-If you want to run this tutorial using the Snowflake custom XCom backend, you will need to either:
+    - A **Snowflake custom XCom backend**.
+If you want to use a Snowflake custom XCom backend you will need to either:
         - Use a Snowflake account with `ACCOUNTADMIN` privileges.
 In this case the Snowflake custom XCom backend is created and cleaned up by the [setup/ teardown](airflow-setup-teardown.md) tasks (`create_snowflake_objects` and `cleanup_xcom_table`) at the beginning and end of the tutorial DAG.
 The free trial account does have the required privileges.
         - Ask your Snowflake administrator to create the following for you:
             - A database called `SNOWPARK_XCOM_DB`.
             - A schema called `SNOWPARK_XCOM_SCHEMA`.
             - A table called `XCOM_TABLE`.
             - A stage called `XCOM_STAGE`.

-Similarly, the tutorial DAG includes a toggle to use a [Snowpark-optimized warehouse](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) for model training.
+    - A [**Snowpark-optimized warehouse**](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) for model training.
 While the tutorial DAG uses a small dataset where model training can be accomplished using the standard Snowflake warehouse, Astronomer recommends to use a Snowpark warehouse for model training in production.
 If you want to use a Snowpark warehouse for model training you will need to either:
         - Use a Snowflake account with `ACCOUNTADMIN` privileges.
 In this case the Snowpark-optimized warehouse is created by the [setup](airflow-setup-teardown.md) task (`create_snowflake_objects`) at the beginning of the tutorial DAG.
 The free trial account does have the required privileges.
         - Ask your Snowflake administrator to create a Snowpark-optimized warehouse (`SNOWPARK_WH`) for you.

 :::info